Do you feel bullied? Or would you like to help someone who feels bullied?

 - If you believe that your superior is involved in bullying, contact the local counselling and reporting units at your Institute.

-- If, for any reason, you do not wish to do so, please contact the central reporting unit of the Max-Planck-Gesellschaft.
-Information on the central reporting units can be found under “Conflicts and non-scientific misconduct”.
+- If, for any reason, you do not wish to do so, as an employee of the Max Planck Society please contact the central reporting unit of the Max-Planck-Gesellschaft.
+Information on the central reporting units can be found under “non-scientific misconduct”.

-- Your Institute or facility may have a works agreement or other regulations on social behaviour.
+- Institutes or facilities may have a works agreement or other regulations on social behaviour.
 This regulates the procedure in cases of uncooperative behaviour.
-If you are not sure whether your Institute or facility has such a works agreement or other arrangement, ask your Works Council and/or Head of Administration.
+If this is not clear employess might ask their Works Council and/or Head of Administration.